"Heroes" (David Bowie song)

-Released in edited form by RCA Records on 23 September 1977 as the album's lead single, initial reviews for the song were mostly positive, with some welcoming it as a classic addition to the artist's catalogue.
-Bowie heavily promoted the song with a music video and sang it on numerous television programmes, including Marc Bolan's Marc and Bing Crosby's Christmas special Merrie Olde Christmas.
-Bowie also released German and French-language versions of Heroes, titled Helden and Héros, respectively.
-Despite its large promotion, the song only peaked at number 24 on the UK Singles Chart and failed to chart at all on the US Billboard Hot 100 or the Canadian Top 100, but reached the top 10 and the 20 in multiple European countries and Australia.
+On 23 September 1977, the song was released as a single, shortened by two minutes and starting with the third verse.
+The song initially received mostly positive reviews, with some welcoming it as a classic addition to the artist's catalogue.
+Bowie promoted the song with a music video and sang it on numerous television programmes, including Marc Bolan's Marc and Bing Crosby's Merrie Olde Christmas special.
+Bowie also released German- and French-language versions of Heroes, titled Helden and Héros, respectively.
+Despite its heavy promotion, the song only peaked at number 24 on the UK Singles Chart, failed to chart at all on the US Billboard Hot 100 or the Canadian Top 100; however, it reached the top 10 and the top 20 in multiple European countries and Australia.

-Over time, the song has grown substantially in reputation and is considered by many to be one of Bowie's finest songs, as well as one of the greatest songs of all time.
-His biographers pan the single edit for diminishing the song's power.
+Over time, the song's reputation has grown substantially; it is now widely considered one of Bowie's finest songs, and one of the greatest songs of all time.
+His biographers pan the edited single version for diminishing the song's power.
 Following Bowie's death in 2016, the song reached a new peak of number 12 in the UK.
-The song remained a staple throughout his concert tours and live performances and is Bowie's second-most covered song after "Rebel Rebel" (1974).
-A version of Heroes by the Wallflowers recorded for Godzilla: The Album was positively received and charted in the US and Canada in 1998.
+The song remained a staple throughout his concert tours and live performances and is Bowie's second-most-covered song after "Rebel Rebel" (1974).
+A version of Heroes by the Wallflowers was positively received and charted in the US and Canada in 1998.
 Another version by the series 7 finalists of The X Factor was a UK number one in 2010.
-The song has also been used widely in advertising over the years and has appeared in several television series and films.
+The song has also been widely used in advertising over the years and has appeared in several television series and films.